tanvir-ahmed-m4/com0com/ReadMe.txt

    In the last case the Ports class installer will be used to manage port names.
    The Ports class installer selects the COM port number and sets the port name to COM<n>, where <n> is the selected port number.
+   After installing the Ports class ports you can invoke the system-supplied advanced settings dialog box to change the port number by this way:

+      command> change CNCA0 PortName=?
+      command> change CNCB0 PortName=?

 Q. The baud rate setting does not seem to make a difference: data is always transferred at the same speed.
 How to enable the baud rate emulation?